Donna Reed: Legacy

 [Donna Reed] definitely became my second mother.
 She was a role model and remains so to this day.
 I still periodically hear her voice in my head when I am making a decision about doing something, I hear her urging me on to make the stronger decision of the two.
 I just adored her.Fabares also described Reed as "a real Iowa girl.
 There is a bedrock decency to people in the Midwest.
 They are thoughtful and ready to help you if something needs to be done.
 She never lost that Midwest girl."

+The state of Iowa announced Donna Reed Day on January 27, 2021, marking the 100th anniversary of her birth.